Black and white photography

 Colour is all around us and it has a profound and undeniable impact on our daily lives.
 Colour not only attracts us, but it also distracts us.
 Without colour, our attention is drawn to shapes, forms and light.
 That is part of the appeal of black and white photographs and what makes it a perfect medium for artistic purposes.
 It’s also ideal for capturing those precious wedding moments in all their beauty and vividness.
 Here are five reasons why black and white photography is great for weddings.

 1. Tell a profound story

-Black and white photographs instantly make seemingly ordinary objects a work of art.
+Black and white photography is very special, because such photograps instantly make seemingly ordinary objects a work of art.
 You might not realize it, but many popular wedding pictures are in fact still life.
 Typical wedding pictures are the wedding dress hanging by the door waiting to be worn, the shoes sitting neatly by the window and the wedding bands elegantly displayed on a table.
 Shooting in black and white is very suitable for compositions that have objects or backgrounds with a lot of textures, such as an intricately embroidered wedding dress against a rustic door.
 Your photographer can work with the light in the room to create images of the bride’s dress, shoes and bouquet that tell a profound story.